AGSArchitect/GrowthModeling/README.md

 <br>

-The Team estimates the monthly computing utilization of CardioAI based on 111.07 seconds of electrocardiogram (ECG) data processing per customer (*p*) and AI inference, with a maximum computing unit utilization rate (*u*) of 63%.
-The estimations are directly associated with the Amazon EC2 high-performance, GPU-accelerated `g6e.48xlarge` instance type.
+The Team estimates the monthly computing utilization of CardioAI based on 111.07 seconds of electrocardiogram (ECG) data processing per customer (*p*) and AI inference, with a desired maximum computing unit utilization rate (*u*) of 63%.
+The various coefficients are directly associated with the Amazon EC2 high-performance, GPU-accelerated `g6e.48xlarge` instance type.
 The instance is equipped with 1536 GiB of system memory and is powered by a 3rd Gen AMD EPYC 7R13 processor with 96 physical CPU cores, which translates to 192 vCPUs when leveraging a thread-per-core ratio of 2.
 Its accelerators consist of 8 NVIDIA L40S Tensor Core GPUs, each with 48 GB of memory, for a total of 384 GB of GPU memory.
 This configuration is specifically designed for high-performance generative AI, machine learning training, and spatial computing tasks.

-Data storage and archive costs are estimated based on compressed electrocardiographic files of 89 KB in size (*z*) and a bundle file containing 345 electrocardiogram files (*h*) for archive.
-The model accounts for multiple data storage replicas (*e1*) and archive replicas (*e2*) in addition to estimating the overall cost of data operations (*n1*, *n2*, *n3*) in S3 Standard and S3 Glacier Deep Archive.
-The carbon footprint is based on publicly available information from different sources and is strictly related to the estimated monthly emissions of the computing unit (*b1*), storage (*b2*), and archive (*b3*) services used.
-We are currently modeling a Basic, Standard, and Premium plan at different adoption rates (*j1*, *j2*, *j3*) and rates (*v1*, *v2*, *v3*).
+Data storage and archive costs in S3 Standard and S3 Glacier Deep Archive are estimated based on compressed electrocardiogram files of 89 KB in size (*z*) or an archive file containing 345 electrocardiogram files (*h*), respectively.
+The model accounts for multiple data replicas (*e1*) and archive replicas (*e2*) in addition to estimating the overall cost of corresponding data operations (*n1*, *n2*, *n3*).
+The carbon footprint estimations are based on publicly available information from different sources.
+They are explicitly related to the estimated monthly CO<sub>2</sub> emissions of the computing unit (*b1*), storage (*b2*), and archive (*b3*) services.

+Lastly, we are currently modeling a Basic, Standard, and Premium plan at different adoption rates (*j1*, *j2*, *j3*) and price points (*v1*, *v2*, *v3*).
 However, additional plans can be added at any time should it be necessary.

 The differential equation to calculate revenue from subscription plans is as follows: